 They all left the gap exactly where it was.

-One trains your Reticular Activating System to filter your environment for evidence that the shift is already real.
-Every piece of evidence you capture reinforces the filter.
-The filter strengthens.
-More evidence surfaces.
-The loop compounds on itself daily until belief is no longer a choice — it is simply what the accumulated data shows.
+Train your Reticular Activating System to filter for proof that the shift is already happening.
+Every entry reinforces the filter.
+The loop compounds until belief is no longer a choice — it's what the data shows.

 The people around you will think you sold your soul.
 You didn't.
 You just stopped paying rent on the first life.
 Someone had to die to make room.
 You just finally chose who.